baudhigan/AI-driven_Chatbot-/README.md

 A prototype chatbot for a large public sector organization that answers HR, IT, events, and other internal queries.
 This repo contains a minimal, hackathon-ready skeleton to demonstrate retrieval-augmented generation, document processing (OCR + layout parsing + summarization), email 2FA, and a lightweight API.
 Drop it into GitHub, fork it, run it locally, and flex on the judges.

-## TL;DR

-Spin up the Docker Compose stack, open the frontend, upload a sample HR or IT PDF, then ask the chatbot questions.
-The system will index the document, create embeddings, and answer grounded queries with source citations.
-Email-based 2FA is included for demo authentication.

 ## Features